poliyka/dj4-vue3-integrate/README.md

 Only the DB service would use the created volume for the database data (`/var/lib/postgresql/data/`) in this setup.

-For other containers, you can edit the files on the host, and the server running inside the container would update and reflect those edited files.
+For other containers, the main folders are actually a mount to the host.
+Therefore you can edit the files on the host, and the server running inside the container would update the files simultaneously.

 Major mount points would be as below :